Martinex: Fictional character biography

 Martinex is a resident of Pluto in the 31st century, descended from African human colonists.
-He and other Pluvians were genetically engineered to possess durable crystal skin and be able to survive Pluto's intense conditions.
+He and other Pluvians were genetically engineered to possess durable crystal skin and withstand Pluto's intense conditions.
 Martinex became the last surviving Pluvian after the Badoon attacked Pluto, as he had been working on Pluto's moon Charon at the time.
 After being secretly manipulated by Starhawk, Martinex joins forces with Vance Astro, Charlie-27, and Yondu to fight the Badoon as the Guardians of the Galaxy.

 The Guardians later teamed with the time-traveling Thing, Captain America, and Sharon Carter to retake New York City from Badoon forces.
 Martinex and the Guardians then time-traveled to the 20th century and met the Defenders.
 They returned to the future with Starhawk and the Defenders and defeated the Badoon.

 Eventually, the Guardians drove the Badoon from Earth's solar system and Martinex became the team's reluctant leader for a time.
 The Guardians departed post-war Earth on a space mission, and met Nikki who joined the Guardians of the Galaxy, and they visited the Asylum planet.
 The Guardians then teamed with a time-traveling Thor, and battled Korvac and his Minions of Menace.
 Martinex and the Guardians traveled to the present era, and assisted the Avengers in battle against Korvac.
 He attended an Avengers membership meeting but left soon afterwards.

 While looking for the shield of Captain America, the Guardians came into conflict with Taserface and the Stark.
 They also encountered Firelord and defeated the Stark.
 The Guardians then battled a team of superhumans known as Force, and Martinex was mortally injured by the member of Force known as Brawl.
 Much of the crystals that covered Martinex's body were shattered, but Martinex recovered with the help of fellow Guardian Starhawk.
 All of the exterior crystals on Martinex fell away, leaving Martinex with a new crystalline appearance, one that was less faceted, and somewhat purple in tone.
 The Guardians then located Haven, a lost colony of Earth founded by mutants, where they battled Rancor and her lieutenants.

 Eventually, Martinex left the team to form a larger version of the Guardians, known as the Galactic Guardians.
 This team was summoned to help rescue an imperiled planet full of innocents.
 The Galactic Guardians were initially made up of alternate future versions of Wonder Man, Firelord, Vision, Phoenix, and Ghost Rider.
 They had further adventures in their own limited series.
 Martinex later returns to the Guardians of the Galaxy.